haseebicious/ajman-health-dashboard/README.md

 3. **Explore metrics and charts** for each health and safety indicator.
 4. **Read the insights** section for recommendations and Vision 2030 context.

-## Deployment

-1. Clone or download this repository.
-2. Place all JSON data files in the `/data` folder.
-3. Place Ajman Data and Vision 2030 logos in `/assets`.
-4. Enable GitHub Pages in repository settings (branch: `main`, folder: `/`).
-5. Access your dashboard at `https://yourusername.github.io/ajman-health-dashboard/`.

 ## License